-Be in writing, (1)

-(2) Be submitted to the Principal Clerk at the time the motion is made, and

-(3) Clearly state how the question is to be divided.
+- (1) Be in writing, - (2) Be submitted to the Principal Clerk at the time the motion is made, and - (3) Clearly state how the question is to be divided.

-13 14 Upon a majority vote of the Senators present and voting, the motion shall be adopted.
-If the motion to divide the question is adopted, then there shall be no further committee from which the bill or resolution was reported.
-Only one motion to divide the question shall be in order during consideration (d)
+Upon a majority vote of the membership of the Senate present and voting, the motion shall be adopted.

-15 16 amendment or debate on any of the distinct propositions.
-If the question is divided and any part thereof fails, then the bill or resolution (c) and any pending amendments shall be removed from the calendar and re-referred to the

-20 21 of a bill or resolution.
-RULE 29.
-Duty to vote; excuses. - (a) Every Senator who is within the Senate

-22 23 24 Chamber when the question is stated by the Presiding Officer shall vote thereon unless that Senator is excused by the Senate. (b) A Senator who is a member of a committee shall, upon request, be excused

-25 26 27 from deliberations and voting on the bill while it is before the committee.
+- (b) If the motion to divide the question is adopted, then there shall be no further amendment or debate on any of the distinct propositions. - (c) If the question is divided and any part thereof fails, then the bill or resolution and any pending amendments shall be removed from the calendar and re-referred to the committee from which the bill or resolution was reported. - (d) Only one motion to divide the question shall be in order during consideration of a bill or resolution. - RULE 29.
+Duty to vote; excuses. (a) Every Senator who is within the Senate Chamber when the question is stated by the Presiding Officer shall vote thereon unless that Senator is excused by the Senate. - (b) A Senator who is a member of a committee shall, upon request, be excused from deliberations and voting on the bill while it is before the committee.
 The Senator must make the request to the chair of the committee when the bill is first taken up for consideration and before any motion or vote on the bill or any amendment to the bill.
-The Senator making the request for excuse in committee must renew that request for excuse on the floor of the Senate as set forth in this rule.

-Any Senator may move to be excused at any time from voting on any matter. (c) The Senator may make a brief statement of the reasons for the motion which question shall be taken without debate on the motion.

-The Senator may send forward to the Principal Clerk, on a form provided by (d) the Clerk, a concise statement of the reason for the motion, and the Clerk shall include this statement in the Journal.

-The Senator so excused shall not debate the bill or any amendment to the bill, (e) vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill at that reading, any subsequent reading, or any subsequent consideration of the bill.
+The Senator making the request for excuse in committee must renew that request for excuse on the floor of the Senate as set forth in this rule. - (c) Any Senator may move to be excused at any time from voting on any matter.
+The Senator may make a brief statement of the reasons for the motion which question shall be taken without debate on the motion. - (d) The Senator may send forward to the Principal Clerk, on a form provided by the Clerk, a concise statement of the reason for the motion, and the Clerk shall include this statement in the Journal. - (e) The Senator so excused shall not debate the bill or any amendment to the bill, vote on the bill, offer or vote on any amendment to the bill, or offer or vote on any motion concerning the bill at that reading, any subsequent reading, or any subsequent consideration of the bill.

-A Senator may move that the excuse of that Senator from deliberations on a particular bill be withdrawn, which question shall be determined without debate.
-The Senator shall send forward to the Principal Clerk, on a form provided by the Clerk, the written request.
-A motion to be excused or for the withdrawal of an excuse shall be taken (g)

-without debate.
-A motion by any Senator to change that Senator's vote must be made in open session on the same legislative day as the vote is taken.
+- (f) A Senator may move that the excuse of that Senator from deliberations on a particular bill be withdrawn, which question shall be determined without debate.
+The Senator shall send forward to the Principal Clerk, on a form provided by the Clerk, the written request. - (g) A motion to be excused or for the withdrawal of an excuse shall be taken without debate. - (h) A motion by any Senator to change that Senator's vote must be made in open session on the same legislative day as the vote is taken.
 This subsection may not be suspended.